luizfernandocosta/app_monitoramento-lixo/README.md

-# app_monitoramento-lixo
+# My final project for uni!

-My final project for uni.
+I'll add more things as I'll continue to grow it.